 In this article we will be looking at penetrating damp.
-We will be explaining what penetrating damp is.
+We will be explaining what this type of damp is.
 As well as some of the common causes and how they can be fixed.

 This will include DIY damp proofing solutions, as well as some jobs that will require you to hire a professional.